cetver/yii2-languages-dispatcher/README.md

                 [
                     // Detects a language based on host name 'class' => 'cetver\LanguagesDispatcher\handlers\HostNameHandler',
                     'request' => 'request', // optional, the Request component ID.
-                    // hostMap can be either an array or a callable that returns an array 'hostMap' => [
+                    'hostMap' => [ // An array that maps hostnames to languages or a callable function that returns it.
-                        'ru.example.com' => 'ru',
+                        'en.example.com' => 'en',
-                        'uk.example.com' => 'uk'
+                        'ru.example.com' => 'ru'
                     ]
                 ],
                 [